Home / Documentation / Scope & Assumptions

 Module 2: Calculation Engine Assumptions

-• Mapping Authority: CSV mapping is user-confirmed and treated as authoritative.
+• Mapping Authority: User-confirmed CSV mapping is treated as authoritative.

 Common Pitfalls to Avoid